Christianity

 The town of Lalibela, in northern Ethiopia, is famous for its unique array of churches and monasteries, dating back to the 11th and 12th centuries.
 Many of these buildings are carved down into the bedrock, which is soft, red, volcanic tuff.

-The Tewahedo Church and Lalibela are described in detail on the page Travel episodes – Ethiopia 1996: Timkat – a Christian festival.
+Our adventures in Lalibela during Timkat are described on the page Travel episodes – Ethiopia 1996: Timkat – a Christian festival.

 In Lalibela, this procession of priests is celebrating Timkat.
 Some of the priest seek protection from the fierce sun beneath large umbrellas.
 (Photos copyright © by Kaj Halberg)